8ta4/say/README.md

 `say` is always on, recording and transcribing your voice 24/7.
 Whenever inspiration strikes, just say it.

+## Prerequisites

+> What do I need to use this tool?

+You'll need:

+- A Mac

+- An internet connection with an upload bandwidth of at least 100 Mbps

 ## Setup

 > How do I set up this tool?